 UCLan is continuously monitoring the Covid-19 pandemic with your health and wellbeing our main priority.
-As per Government guidance, there will be no face-to-face teaching for most courses over the next few weeks unless your course is one of the exceptions – see list of courses which will continue face-to-face.
-For those students whose course is now online, you will continue online until we receive further Government guidance on when your face-to-face teaching will recommence.
+As per the latest Government guidance announced on Monday 22 February, face-to-face teaching will start again for some more courses from Monday 8 March.
+The list of these courses is below.
+This list of courses is in addition to the students who started face-to-face teaching in January 2021.
+For those whose course is not listed, your course will remain online for the time being and the Government will be providing further guidance on these courses by the end of the Easter holidays.
 All the latest updates will appear here, so please keep checking back and make sure you’re reading emails from UCLan and your lecturers.
 If you have enquiries that are not answered here or in the latest frequently asked questions (FAQs), then email: firstname.lastname@example.org.
-This page was updated on 11 January 2021.
+This page was updated on 14 April 2021.

 Pulse Media is the official student media outlet at the University of Central Lancashire Students' Union.
 It consists of The Pulse (formerly known as Pluto), Pulse TV (formerly known as PSTV), and Pulse Radio (the radio station formerly known as Frequency).
 The Pulse Online gives you all the most recent news, politics, culture, lifestyle, and sports updates and printed copies of The Pulse come out every month during the academic year.